MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 \[unclear about whether subordinate clauses are nonfinite, which depends on whether the subjunctive can be used by itself in main clauses; either way, they generally follow the main clause\] (?)

-Noun phrases, verb phrases, and clauses can be coordinated by the conjunction _???_ (?), 'and'
+Noun phrases, verb phrases, and clauses can be coordinated by the conjunction (?), 'and'.

     ???   ??? ???
     blood and sweat
     'blood and sweat'

-    ???????           ??? ?????       ??? ?????
+    ???????            ??? ?????       ??? ???  ?????
-    PFV:P3SG:see:A3SG boy mother:A1SG and PFV:P3SG:escape
+    PFV:P3SG:call:A3SG boy mother:A1SG and INCH PFV:P3SG:escape
-    'My mother saw the boy and (he) ran away'
+    'My mother called out to the boy and (he) started to run away'

     ???????                 ???  ???
 Oshã   ?????        ???    ???
     PFV:P3SG:open(tr.):A1SG door and (name) PFV:P3SG:run LOC(?)
 1SG